Shapsty/SeedMod/README.md

 Mod for finding changes to the world compared to the seed.

 # Issues
-1. NONE that I know of
+1. ShowWorldChanges only loops through the first for loop 175 and doesnt loop through any of the embedded loops

 # TODO
 1. Make SimpleBlockMap